adam-takacs/delphes/README.md

 More details can be found on the Delphes website https://delphes.github.io

+# What is new in this fork

+Updated list of jet substructure observables: Recursive Soft Drop and Dynamical Grooming.
+Updated background subtraction technique: Iterated Constituent Subtraction.

 # Quick start with Delphes

 Commands to get the code: